SEND and Inclusion

 As a school we measure children’s progress in learning against national expectations and age related expectations.
 The class teacher continually assesses each child and records areas where they are improving and where further support is needed.
 As a school, we track children’s progress from entry in Early Years Foundation Stage through to Year 2, using a variety of different methods to ensure at least expected progress is being made.

-Children who are not making expected progress are identified through our termly Pupil Progress Review meetings with the Class teacher and Inclusion Lead.
-In these meetings a discussion takes place concerning individual children’s progress and next steps needing to gaps in identified.
+Children who are not making expected progress are identified through our termly Pupil Progress Review meetings with the Class teacher, Inclusion Lead and Headteacher.
+Any gaps in learning or barriers to learning are identified and the support needed to address these concerns.